microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-chat-messages.md

 [!INCLUDE [search-schema-updated](../includes/search-schema-updated.md)]

-Teams Message search also looks for attachments.
+Teams message search also looks for attachments.
 The [supported file types](/SharePoint/technical-reference/default-crawled-file-name-extensions-and-parsed-file-types) for message attachment search are the same as those for SharePoint Online search.

 ## Examples
 ### Example 1: Search Teams chat message

 #### Request
-The following example queries Teams chat message in the signed-in user's Teams chat storage that contain the string "test" in any part of the chat message (the sender name,  message body, or any attachments).
+The following example queries Teams chat messages in the signed-in user's Teams chat storage that contain the string "test" in any part of the chat message (the sender name,  message body, or any attachments).
 The query returns the first 25 results.
-The search results are ordered by **DateTime** descending.
+The search results are ordered by descending **dateTime**.

 <!-- {
   "blockType": "request",